 |Maximum Range||about 5,000 yards (4,570 m)|

-Pre-war calculations determined that a ten second burst with a quad mount, equivalent to 500 rounds, could expect 40 rounds to hit a target.
-However, this analysis assumed that the target area was entirely within the pattern of spread for the duration of the burst, an assumption that meant that both the layer and the trainer needed to perfectly judge the approach speed of the attacking aircraft and then constantly adjusting - by hand - their aiming during those ten seconds, regardless of how their ship rolled and pitched during that time.
+Pre-war calculations determined that a ten second burst with a quad mount, equivalent to about 400-450 rounds, could expect 40 rounds to hit a target.
+However, this analysis assumed that the target area was entirely within the pattern of spread for the duration of the burst, an assumption that meant that both the layer and the trainer needed to perfectly judge the approach speed of the attacking aircraft and then constantly adjusting - by hand - their aiming during those ten seconds, regardless of how their ship rolled, pitched and yawed during that time.

 |Weight||Mark I: 1,605 lbs.
 (728 kg)